-- Reverse the situation: if you were answering the question, what information would you need? - Not Science, but it is Logic. - Include enough info to recreate the problem. - Exclude what's not helpful or ginormous (use <pastie.org> or <tny.cz>) - Use text, not screenshots if possible.
+- Reverse the situation: if you were answering the question, what information would you need? - Not Science, but it is Logic. - Include enough info to recreate the problem. - Exclude what's not helpful or ginormous (learn to use pastie.org) - Use text, not screenshots if possible.